 Our Best Ratings?

-Tender and True Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.
+Tender and True Dog Food receives the Advisor’s top rating of 5 stars.

-The Tender and True product line includes 5 dry dog foods.
+The Tender and True product line includes the 7 dry dog foods listed below.

-- Tender and True Organic Chicken and Liver Grain Free [A]
+Tender & True Organic Chicken and Liver Grain Free

 Dry Dog Food